rancher/elemental-toolkit/examples/scratch/README.md

 $ docker build -t scratch .
 ```

-Push to some registry and upgrade your `cOS` vm to it:
+Push to some registry and upgrade your `Elemental` vm to it:

 ```bash
 cos-vm $ elemental upgrade --system.uri $IMAGE